Consolidate data

 Please make sure you add each file in its own tab sheet.
 To create a new tab sheet, just click on the "+" button at the bottom left:

 We also called our tab sheets "form_1", "branch_family_members", "branch_pets".
-This is to make easier to reference them in our formulas.
+This is to make it easier to reference them in our formulas.

 On the "form_1" tab sheet, create a new column called "Family Members" where we will fetch the data from the "branch_family_members" tab sheet.
 Click on the fist empty cell of that column to select it: